 Avoid these six mistakes to maximize a vehicle’s graphics investment — and make a great first impression:

-Problem: A design that wasn’t formatted to the proportions of the vehicle.
+A design that wasn’t formatted to the proportions of the vehicle.

-“When we get a design from an agency or marketing department, often it is out of scale for that vehicle,” said Kurt Schmidt, vice president, national accounts at Signature Graphics, a fleet graphics manufacturer based in Porter, Ind. “marketers do a great job gaining corporate buy-in on the design concept, but once its readied for production, we find that many of the vehicle’s basics — such as door handles, hinges, etc. — have been omitted.
+“When we get a design from an agency or marketing department, often it is out of scale for that vehicle,” said Kurt Schmidt, vice president, of national accounts at Signature Graphics, a fleet graphics manufacturer based in Porter, Ind. “marketers do a great job gaining corporate buy-in on the design concept, but once its ready for production, we find that many of the vehicle’s basics — such as door handles, hinges, etc. — have been omitted.
 It’s important to engineer graphics to scale for specific vehicle makes and models with these functionalities built-in to avoid altered designs and production delays.”

-Solution: Remember that one size does not fit all.
+Remember that one size does not fit all.
 A graphic that works well for a cargo van won’t be the right size and proportion for a 16-foot box truck, and vice versa.
-Images applied to the rear quarter panel of a ¾-ton single rear-wheel pickup truck won’t look the same on a 1-ton dually pickup with flared rear fenders.
+Images applied to the rear quarter panel of a ¾-ton single-rear-wheel pickup truck won’t look the same on a 1-ton dually pickup with flared rear fenders.
 Make sure the designers account for each vehicle make, model, and model-year, adjusting the logo size, copy, and copy type size to ensure a proper fit.

-Problem: Too much text or detail on the vehicle.
+Too much text or detail on the vehicle.

 Too much information will mean that none of it gets read, squandering prime sales opportunities.